samirosman/squircleart.github.io/_posts/2017-03-10-the-essence-of-animation-nodes-transformation-matrix.md

 ## Matrices In AN

 Animation Nodes has a matrix data type that is designed to only work as a $4 \times 4$ transformation matrix, so you can't use it for anything else.
-AN also have a group of nodes that are designed to operate on matrices and we will look at some of them now.
+AN also has a group of nodes that are designed to operate on matrices and we will look at some of them now.

 ### Object Matrix Input/Output Nodes: